PrashamTrivedi/fcmutils/README.md

 ## Construct and send notification

-Soon, you can construct notifications using `notification` and `data` payloads and will send it to devices or topic.
+Construct notifications using `notification` and `data` payloads and will send it to devices or topic.

 More documentations coming soon